03 Apr The Purpose of Life

 To free ourselves from our karmic prisons, we need to realize that our past and all our stories are an illusion that is made seemingly real by our mind.
 (The etymology of “mind” is “memory.”)
 This can be done through mindless meditation and otherwise not taking ourselves seriously.

 Humans are a transitional species, part animal and part divine consciousness.
 We are born as animals and are socialized as animals.
 As animals we view ourselves as apart and separate from that which is not ourselves.
 In that context, we effort to fulfill our needs for food, shelter, security, health and companionship with little regard for that which is not ourselves.
 Simply, we are selfish.

 The ultimate human potential is the realization of divine consciousness; the realization that we and the universe are one.
-This is enlightenment.
-Enlightened, we are one with the light and one with everything as everything is light.
-As enlightened beings, we treat others as we treat ourselves (compassion) and we avail ourselves of the perspectives of others (wisdom), not solely the perspective from our finite selves.
-Enlightened, we find most people funny as they take their singular perspectives seriously, thinking they know that of which they have only a limited understanding.
+This is enlightenment, being one with the light and one with everything as everything is light.
+As enlightened beings, we treat others as we treat ourselves (compassion) and embrace multiple perspectives (wisdom), not solely the perspective from our finite selves.
+Enlightened, we live happily, finding most people funny as they take their singular perspectives seriously, thinking they know that of which they have only a limited understanding.